 I started on my creative journey over 30 years ago as a musician.
 Through the decades, I have picked up a wide variety of skills, with over 20 years as an accomplished website developer, programmer, graphics artist, journalist, published author, video game developer, 3D modeler and animator!

 I have done lots of work for a wide variety of business over the years.
 I've earned a living as a website developer, graphics artist, photographer, journalist, musician, 3D modeling and animation.
-In recent years, I have taken to Unity for 3D game development and launched my first published game on Steam.
+In recent years, I have taken to Unity for game development with three games published on Steam in my first year.
 I'm very excited to be a full time game developer, and equally pleased to pass down some of my knowledge to you!

 My friends describe me as a highly driven individual with a wide range of skills, capable of doing anything.
 I describe myself as curious, intuitive, sincere and above all.. honest.